chahnel/kroehne.github.io/4_Cookbook.md

 | **Instructions:**                                                                                                                    |
 | Start with a simple page prepared with a frame and a panel (see III.1.1.1).
  >
- > Open the resource browser by clicking either “Browse resources” from the menu or the icon.
+ > Open the resource browser by clicking either ?Browse resources? from the menu or the icon.
 Upload all the images your want to use.
  >
  > Add an image field to the page by selecting ImageField from the palette and draw a rectangle within the panel.
  >
- > Right-click the image field and select “Link Image” from its context menu.
+ > Right-click the image field and select ?Link Image? from its context menu.
  >
  > A new dialog appears and lists all resources uploaded in the resource browser.
  >